haneulkimhera/PV-Power-Generation-Prediction/README.md

 + The model is utilized to predict the amount of PV power generation based on the Climate and PV performance datasets.

-## 6. Model Selection for each power station
+## 6. Model Selection for Each Power Station
 ### Model Comparision
-+ We modeled all nine power plants using four different regression models.
++ We built 4 diffrent regression models for all nine power plants, and compared those 4 models.
-+ As a result, a model with the largest R2 score and no negative power generation was predicted was selected.
++ As a result, a model with the largest R2 score and no negative prediction was selected.
 ### Model Selection Result
 #### 1) Samcheonpo
-+ Random Forest Regression has largest R2 score and no negative power generation
++ Random Forest Regression has largest R2 score and no negative prediction
 #### 2) Yeongheung
-+ Random Forest Regression has largest R2 score and no negative power generation
++ Random Forest Regression has largest R2 score and no negative prediction
 #### 3) Yeongdong
-+ Random Forest Regression has largest R2 score and no negative power generation
++ Random Forest Regression has largest R2 score and no negative prediction
 #### 4) Gumi
 + LGBM Regression has largest R2 score, but a small negative prediction value of power generation appears in the prediction
 + So we selected Random Forest Regression
 #### 5) Gwangyanghang
-+ LGBM Regression has largest R2 score and no negative power generation
++ LGBM Regression has largest R2 score and no negative prediction
 #### 6) Dusan
-+ Random Forest Regression has largest R2 score and no negative power generation
++ Random Forest Regression has largest R2 score and no negative prediction
 #### 7) Gyeongsang University
 + CatBoost Regression and LGBM Regression have larger R2 score than Random Forest Regression, but they have a small negative power generation prediction value appears
 + So we selected Random Forest Regression
 #### 8) Yecheon
-+ Random Forest Regression has largest R2 score and no negative power generation
++ Random Forest Regression has largest R2 score and no negative prediction
 #### 9) Goheungman
-+ CatBoost Regression has largest R2 score and no negative power generation
++ CatBoost Regression has largest R2 score and no negative prediction

 ## 7. SHAP value Analysis